 4 .
 Involve Cooking

 Involving cooking into your homeschool day is a great way to teach healthy eating habits and nutritional value.
 Plus, you will be helping your child learn the valuable lesson of being able to cook for themselves later in life.
-Teach your kids different ways to make their favorite recipes into a healthier option, and then spend the time cooking that together.
+Teach your kids different ways to make their favorite recipes into a healthier options, and then spend the time cooking that together.
 Incorporating a cooking activity that you can do together as a family is not only educational but encourages valuable and much-needed family bonds.

 If you’re stumped on recipe ideas, get online and do some Googling or let your kids learn how to cook with videos like Zoe’s cooking class: